haiwera-silk-cd/magento-devdocs/guides/v2.1/design-styleguide/buttons-and-links-usage/buttons-and-links-usage.md

   <li>Yes – “Add Rule”</li>
 </ul>

-## Buttons
+## 按钮

-Buttons are calls to action, and their labels should be limited to three words (four words maximum, if including a short verb or word).
+按钮 are calls to action, and their labels should be limited to three words (four words maximum, if including a short verb or word).

-Buttons can be used for:
+按钮 can be used for:

 * Calls to action for task flows: to begin, continue, or submit a task

 * Navigation in featured modules of content, like banners and content teasers

 Button types are primary, secondary, and tertiary.
 Each page should have a maximum limit of one primary button.
 Split buttons include multiple actions.
-Button counts in a Button Bar or any array of buttons should be limited to four buttons, maximum.
+Button counts in a 按钮栏 or any array of buttons should be limited to four buttons, maximum.

-**For design specs,** see [Buttons]({{ page.baseurl }}/pattern-library/controls/buttons/buttons.html) and [Button Bar]({{ page.baseurl }}/pattern-library/controls/button-bar/button-bar.html) patterns.
+**For design specs,** see [按钮]({{ page.baseurl }}/pattern-library/controls/buttons/buttons.html) and [按钮栏]({{ page.baseurl }}/pattern-library/controls/button-bar/button-bar.html) patterns.

 ## Links